Kyle Harrison (Lacrosse)

 Early Life and Background

 Kyle Harrison was born on March 12, 1983, in Baltimore, Maryland.
-He is the son of Miles and Wanda Harrison.
-Growing up in Baltimore, he started playing lacrosse at the age of three.
-His father, Miles Harrison, a third-generation legacy physician, played college lacrosse at Morgan State University, the first historically black college and university (HBCU) to field a lacrosse team in the NCAA.
-Kyle’s grandfather was a Major in the Army.
-Although influenced by his father’s legacy, Kyle was never pressured to play lacrosse.
-He attended the Friends School of Baltimore, where he graduated in 2001.
+He is the son of Miles Harrison and Wanda Harrison.
+He grew up in Baltimore and started playing lacrosse at age three, influenced by his father, Miles, who played college lacrosse at Morgan State University, the first historically Black college or university to field a lacrosse team in the NCAA.
+His grandfather served as a Major in the Army.

 Path to Lacrosse